Cabo Beaches: The Most Beautiful on the Coast

 Moreover, the sunsets at Costa Azul are among the best in Cabo.
 As the sky turns pink and orange, locals gather along the beach to watch the last surfers ride glowing waves.
 The combination of friendly faces, golden light, and cool ocean air makes this a favorite spot for both locals and visitors alike.

-Secluded and Romantic Spots
+Best Secluded and Romantic Cabo Beaches

 Palmilla Beach